Cronan Ranch - Oct. '25

 note 1 - the gold mining town of Coloma is just a few miles upstream from here.

-note 2 - my 2001 Honda Accord V6, with just over 140,000 miles, runs great & everything works, and always has, and it is not for sale.
-It has an amazingly quiet ride.
+note 2 - my 2001 Honda Accord V6, with just over 140,000 miles runs like a top & has an amazingly quiet ride.
 I'm glad the hikers don't mind riding in this 24 year old car !
-(I took a photo in case I want to sell it later.)
+(I took a photo in a nice setting in case I want to sell it later.)

 Today's walkers were: Linda, Jean, Diane, Barb G., Heide and me.